sagemath/trac_to_gh/Issue 2152.md

 # Issue 2152: ticket: multivariate polynomial factorization over GF(p) in "three free world" is a total frickin' *EMBARRASSMENT*

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2152

 Original creator: was